anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 style, the first letter of every word, except the first word, composing a name is capitalized.
 This convention was adopted to visually separate the namespace from the name, with an underscore between them.
-Though there is no explicit guidance to use camel case names, extensions would be wise to continue the style.
+Extension authors SHOULD use camel casing for JSON names defined in extensions.

 ## Identifier Omission {#identifier_omission}

-Though all RDAP extensions are to be registered in the IANA RDAP extensions registry, there is an implicit two-class system of extensions that comes from the ownership of the RDAP specifications by the IETF: extensions created by the IETF and extensions not created by the IETF.
+Though all RDAP extensions are to be registered in the IANA RDAP Extensions Registry, there is an implicit two-class system of extensions that comes from the ownership of the RDAP specifications by the IETF: extensions created by the IETF and extensions not created by the IETF.